efolkmann/jump_plotter/README.md

 # Jump Plotter

-[User application which displays project data solicits user annotations]
+A user application which displays data and solicits annotations from the user

 ## Table of Contents